 Plan Benefits.
-Pursuant to the Luis Letter Agreements, Mr. Luis will annually receive equity awards with a fair market value on the grant date of not less than \$4,800,000, with 60% of the award as PRSUs and 40% as stock options.
-However, because we make awards using a value-based approach, we cannot ascertain the number of stock option or PRSUs that will be granted to Mr. Luis.
-Pursuant to Mr. Bickley's employment offer letter, the grant value of annual equity awards made to Mr. Bickley each year will be no less than \$300,000.
-However, because we make awards using a value-based approach, we cannot ascertain the number of stock options, PRSUs or other awards that will be granted to Mr. Bickley.
-For other participants, no determination has been made as to the types or amounts of awards that will be granted to specific individuals under the Amended Stock Incentive Plan.
-While not necessarily indicative of future awards, information on awards granted under the Plan to each of our NEOs and Directors is provided above under the headings Summary Compensation Table, Grants of Plan-Based Awards, and 2017 Director Compensation, as well as in the Compensation Discussion and Analysis.
+Pursuant to the Luis Letter Agreements, Mr. Luis will annually receive equity awards with a fair market value on the grant date of not less than \$4,800,000.
+However, because we make awards using a value-based approach, we cannot ascertain the number of stock options, PRSUs or RSUs that will be granted to Mr. Luis.
+For other participants, no determination has been made as to the types or amounts of awards that will be granted to specific individuals under the 2018 Stock Incentive Plan.
+While not necessarily indicative of future awards, information on awards granted under the 2010 Stock Incentive Plan to each of our NEOs and Directors is provided above under the headings Summary Compensation Table, Grants of Plan-Based Awards, and 2018 Director Compensation, as well as in the Compensation Discussion and Analysis.

-Performance Criteria Under the Amended Stock Incentive Plan
+Performance Criteria Under the 2018 Stock Incentive Plan